First Battle of El Djorf

-The First Battle of El Djorf (or El-Djorf) took place on 22 September 1955, during the Algerian War, between the National Liberation Army and the French Army.
+The First Battle of El Djorf (or El-Djorf, also known as Djeurf in French) took place on 22 September 1955, during the Algerian War, between the National Liberation Army and the French Army.

 Background

 The battle occurred a year after the start of the Algerian War.
 It took place in the Aurès, the mountainous terrain where the war started.
 The French military had arrested Mostefa Ben Boulaïd, who was the head of the Algerian National Liberation Army in that region.

 An internal conflict in the ALN resulted in Colonel Bachir Chihani being named head of the Willaya I. He started by gathering the troops that had dispersed over the region, and managed to organize a meeting in the region of El Djorf, north of current Tebessa Province.
 This meeting was aimed at reorganising the troops to relaunch military activities.
 300 fighters attended this meeting.

 The French army launched Operation "Timgad" and had no idea that it was about to fall on the meeting of the chiefs of Aurès and Nementchas that Bachir Chihani had organised between 18 and 23 September 1955.